pengmai/activity-analysis-artifact/README.md

 > [!NOTE]
 > If you run into permission issues, run the docker commands with `sudo` or add the current user to the [`docker` group](https://docs.docker.com/engine/install/linux-postinstall/).

+> [!WARNING]
-Building the image for the first time will compile LLVM from source, which can take significant time.
+> Building the image for the first time will compile LLVM from source, which can take significant time.
 The AMD Ryzen 5 takes about 40 minutes to complete this process.

 This process will also compile Enzyme and the benchmarks, which includes running the activity analyses.